 The effect of laser treatment is typically not permanent, and many patients will eventually require medications.
 The most common laser treatments for glaucoma are selective laser trabeculoplasty (SLT) and argon laser trabeculoplasty (ALT).

-Following are some of the potential side effects of the most commonly prescribed types of glaucoma medications.
+Following are some of the potential side effects of glaucoma medications.

 Side effects of combined medications may include any of the side effects of the drug types they contain.

 For more information, please see our Glaucoma Medication Guide.

 Article by Sunita Radhakrishnan, MD and Andrew Iwach, MD.

 Sunita Radhakrishnan, MD specializes in the medical and surgical treatment of glaucoma at the Glaucoma Center of San Francisco.
 She is also Research Director at the Glaucoma Research and Education Group in San Francisco.

 Andrew Iwach, MD is Associate Clinical Professor of Ophthalmology at the University of California San Francisco and Executive Director of the Glaucoma Research and Education Group.

 Updates: Since publishing this article, we have learned that travoprost is no longer available as a generic (as of September 16, 2016).
 New glaucoma medications added July 2018.

 Last reviewed on July 23, 2018